 - In Europe, Great Britain and the Commonwealth countries it is common to observe two minutes of silence at 11 a.m. every November 11.

 Every Veterans Day and Memorial Day, Arlington National Cemetery holds an annual memorial service.
 The cemetery is home to the graves of over 400,000 people, most of whom served in the military.

 READ MORE: Black Heroes Throughout US Military History

-The military men and women who serve and protect the U.S. come from all walks of life; they are parents, children, grandparents, friends, neighbors and coworkers, and are an important part of their communities.
+The military men and women who serve and protect the United States come from all walks of life; they are parents, children, grandparents, friends, neighbors and coworkers, and are an important part of their communities.
 Here are some facts about the veteran population of the United States:

-- 3 million veterans have served in support of the War on Terrorism.
+- 7.8 million veterans served in the Gulf War era.

-- As of 2019, the top three states with the highest percentage of Veterans were Virginia, Wyoming, and Alaska.
+- As of 2021, the top three states with the highest percentage of Veterans were Alaska, Virginia and Montana.